Chick Corea: Career

 Corea began his professional recording and touring career in the early 1960s with Mongo Santamaria, Willie Bobo, Blue Mitchell, Herbie Mann, and Stan Getz.
-In 1966 he recorded his debut album, Tones for Joan's Bones which was not released until 1968.
-Two years later he released a highly regarded trio album, Now He Sings, Now He Sobs, with drummer Roy Haynes and bassist Miroslav Vitouš.
+In 1966, he recorded his debut album, Tones for Joan's Bones.
+In March 1968, he recorded the highly regarded trio album, Now He Sings, Now He Sobs, with drummer Roy Haynes and bassist Miroslav Vitouš.

-In 1968, Corea began recording and touring with Miles Davis, appearing on the widely praised Davis studio albums Filles de Kilimanjaro, In a Silent Way, Bitches Brew, and On the Corner.
-He appeared as well as the later compilation albums Big Fun, Water Babies, and Circle in the Round.
+In the fall of 1968, Corea began recording and touring with Miles Davis, appearing on the widely praised Davis studio albums Filles de Kilimanjaro, In a Silent Way, Bitches Brew, and On the Corner.
+He also appeared on later compilation albums Big Fun, Water Babies, and Circle in the Round.
+He left Davis' band shortly after its performance at the 1970 Isle of Wight Festival.

-In concert performances he frequently processed the sound of his electric piano through a ring modulator.
-Utilizing the unique style, he appeared on multiple live Davis albums including Black Beauty: Live at the Fillmore West, and Miles Davis at Fillmore: Live at the Fillmore East.
-His membership in the Davis band continued until 1970, with the final touring band he was part of consisting of saxophonist Steve Grossman, fellow pianist Keith Jarrett (here playing electric organ), bassist Dave Holland, percussionist Airto Moreira, drummer Jack DeJohnette, and Davis himself on trumpet.

-Holland and Corea departed the Davis group at the same time to form their own free jazz group, Circle, also featuring multireedist Anthony Braxton and drummer Barry Altschul.
+Bassist Dave Holland departed the Davis group with Corea to form their own group, Circle, with multireedist Anthony Braxton and drummer Barry Altschul.
 They were active from 1970 to 1971, and recorded on Blue Note and ECM.
-Aside from exploring an atonal style, Corea sometimes reached into the body of the piano and plucked the strings.
-In 1971, Corea decided to work in a solo context, recording the sessions that became Piano Improvisations Vol. 1 and Piano Improvisations Vol. 2 for ECM in April of that year.
+In 1971, Corea, at the behest of ECM producer Manfred Eicher, began playing solo piano, recording the sessions that became Piano Improvisations Vol. 1 and Piano Improvisations Vol. 2 in April of that year.
+In 1974, Corea collaborated with Richie Grasso on the latter's album Season of Grace, produced by Morris Levy's Tiger Lily Records.

-The concept of communication with an audience became a big thing for me at the time.
-The reason I was using that concept so much at that point in my life–in 1968, 1969 or so–was because it was a discovery for me.
-I grew up kind of only thinking how much fun it was to tinkle on the piano and not noticing that what I did had an effect on others.
-I did not even think about a relationship to an audience, really, until way later.